josephsl/wintenApps/readme.md

 * NVDA will no longer announce Start menu size text when changing screen resolutions or orientation.
 * When arranging Start menu tiles or Action Center quick actions with Alt+Shift+arrow keys, NVDA will announce information on dragged items or new position of the dragged item.
 * IN recent releases of Word 365, NVDA will no longer announce "delete back word" when pressing Control+Backspace.
+* Announcements such as volume/brightness changes in File Explorer and app update notifications from Microsoft Store can be suppressed by turning off Report Notifications in NVDA's object presentation settings.

 ## Calculator